iSeg: Interactive 3D Segmentation via Interactive Attention: Introduction

-Recent 3D segmentation techniques have circumvented the dependency on 3D data and pre-determined part definition by utilizing pretrained 2D foundation models to learn semantic co-segmentation~\cite{ye2023featurenerf} or text-driven segmentation~\cite{kobayashi2022distilledfeaturefields, ha2022semabs, decatur2023highlighter, abdelreheem2023SATR, abdelreheem2023zero, decatur2023paintbrush}.
-However, text may not be able to accurately describe all fine-grained segmentations, such as the fourth leg of an octopus or a region corresponding to a particular point on the shape.
+Current 3D segmentation methods have circumvented the dependency on 3D data and pre-determined part definition by utilizing pretrained 2D foundation models to learn semantic co-segmentation~\cite{ye2023featurenerf} or text-driven segmentation~\cite{ha2022semabs, decatur2023highlighter, abdelreheem2023SATR, abdelreheem2023zero, liu2023partslip, decatur2024paintbrush, kim2024partstad}.
+Nonetheless, text may not be able to accurately describe all fine-grained segmentations, such as the fourth leg of an octopus or a region corresponding to a particular point on the shape.

-In this work, we present \textit{\ourmethod{}}, a new data-driven interactive technique for 3D shape segmentation that generates tailored partitions of the shape according to user clicks.
+In this paper, we present \textit{\ourmethod{}}, a new data-driven interactive technique for 3D shape segmentation that generates customized partitions of the shape according to user clicks.
 Given a shape represented as a triangular mesh, the user selects points on the mesh interactively to indicate a desired segmentation and \ourmethod{} predicts a region over the mesh surface that adheres to the clicked points.
-Our interactive interface can utilize positive and negative clicks, enabling additions and exclusions of areas from the segmented region, respectively (see for example \cref{fig:teaser}).
+Our interactive interface can utilize positive and negative clicks, enabling additions and exclusions of areas from the segmented region, respectively (see \cref{fig:teaser}).

 We harness the power of a pretrained 2D foundation segmentation model \cite{kirillov2023segment} and distill its knowledge to 3D.
 However, segmenting a meaningful 3D region using a 2D model is very challenging, since occluded shape regions cannot be seen together from a single 2D view.
-Accordingly, we design an interactive segmentation system that operates \textit{entirely in 3D}, where the user clicks and the inferred corresponding region are done over the shape surface \textit{directly}, ensuring 3D consistency \textit{by construction}.
-During training only, we project the 3D user clicks and the predicted segmentation to multiple 2D views to enjoy supervision from the powerful pretrained foundation model \cite{kirillov2023segment}.
+Accordingly, we design an interactive segmentation system that operates \textit{entirely in 3D}, where the user clicks and the inferred corresponding region are applied over the shape surface \textit{directly}, ensuring 3D consistency \textit{by construction}.
+During training only, we project the 3D user clicks and the predicted segmentation to multiple 2D views to enable supervision from the powerful pretrained foundation model \cite{kirillov2023segment}.

 For interactiveness, we want our system to accommodate different user inputs, meaning, point clicks that can vary in number and type.
 Instead of training a separate segmentation model for each user click configuration, we propose a novel interactive attention mechanism, which learns the representation of positive and negative clicks and computes their interaction with the other points of the mesh.
 This attention layer consolidates variable-size guidance into a fixed-size representation, resulting in a unified flexible segmentation model capable of predicting shape regions for various click settings.